-Given a positive integer $n \in \mathbb{Z}+$, a permutation of an (ordered) list of n distinct objects is any reordering of this list.
-When describing the reorderings themselves, though, the nature of the objects involved is more or less irrelevant.
-E.g., we can imagine interchanging the second and third items in a list of five distinct objects - no matter what those items are and this defines a particular permutation that can be applied to any list of five objects.
+Given a positive integer $n \in \mathbb{Z}+$ , a permutation of an (ordered) list of n distinct objects is any reordering of this list.
+A permutation refers to the reordering itself and the nature of the objects involved is irrelevant.
+E.g., we can imagine interchanging the second and third items in a list of five distinct objects - no matter what those items are - and this defines a particular permutation that can be applied to any list of five objects.